-When you are sure that the petition is correct, it is time to determine which facility is housing your spouse.
-A Google search will usually allow you to locate the facility.
+Some people wish to file for divorce when their spouse is incarcerated.
+First make sure that the divorce petition is correct.
+An incorrect petition will likely get rejected by the court.
+When this happens, the petition will need to be amended and re-served.When the petition is filed correctly, it is time to consider service.
+For this, you will need to determine which facility is housing your spouse.
+A Google search should help you locate the facility.
 Once the facility is located, it’s best to call and ask how they will accept service.

-Remember, your divorce begins on the date your spouse is served, not when you file.
+Remember, your divorce begins the date your spouse is served, not when you file.
 The ‘proof of service’ is very important and the original must be filed with the court.
 Once served, your spouse has 30 days to ‘respond’.
 When your spouse does not ‘respond,’ a default can be entered.

 When you wish to file for divorce in California, give us a call @ 1-800-HELP-444.
-Our expert divorce lawyers will make sure that the divorce documents are prepared correctly and that the service is accomplished quickly and professionally even when the spouse is incarcerated.
+Our expert divorce lawyers make sure that the divorce documents are prepared correctly and that the service is accomplished quickly and professionally even when the spouse is incarcerated.
 You’ll also like our affordable rates!